National library: Legal deposit and copyright

 Since 1661, the Swedish Royal Library has been entitled to a copy of all works published in Sweden.

 In Singapore, the National Library Board Act requires all publishers in Singapore to deposit two copies of every publication to the National Library Board at their own expense within four weeks from the publication date.

 Other countries, like the United States, do not follow this requirement.
 The United States does, however, require that any publisher submit two copies of a copyrightable work to United States Copyright Office at the Library of Congress – this is known as mandatory deposit – but the Library is selective about which works it retains.
+The legal requirement of mandatory deposit was challenged in Valancourt Books v.
+Garland, with the court finding that requiring a publisher to deposit copies of its books at the Library of Congress was a violation of the Takings Clause.
 The international nature of the book publishing industry ensures that all significant English language publications from elsewhere in the world are also included.
 It also has the Federal depository libraries, which must receive a copy of all of the publications of the Government Printing Office.

 In addition to having a law requiring publishers to deposit books, those countries with legal deposits usually have many other incentives for a proper and speedy deposit, such as a tie-in with laws affecting copyright of the same documents, and/or a cataloguing-in-publication (CIP) service.

 Approximately three million new English-language books are retained by the British Library and Library of Congress each year.

 National bibliographic control

-One of the main goals of a national library is fulfilling their nation's part of the common international goal of universal bibliographic control, by ensuring the bibliographic control of all the books or book-like documents published in that particular country or talking about that particular country, in any way.
+One of the main goals of a national library is fulfilling their nation's part of the common international goal of union cataloguing and/or universal bibliographic control, by ensuring the bibliographic control of all the books or book-like documents published in that particular country or talking about that particular country, in any way.

 The first part of the goal is usually achieved through the means of legal deposit laws or (as is the case of the United States) by a host of different programs such as a cataloguing in publication service.
 By this service, the Library of Congress gives a complete catalogue entry of a book to any publisher who sends a final draft or some form of galley proof of a book currently in production.
 Other national libraries offer similar services or enforce mandatory practices similar to this.

 The second part of the goal is achieved by thorough acquisition programs and collection development policies which target book markets in other nations, and which foster international agreements with other countries with national libraries who have national bibliographic control as one of their goals.
 Exchange and access protocols are defined permitting these countries to read each other's catalogues, and to standardize catalogue entries, thus making it easier for each national library to become aware of every possible published document which might concern their country.